 - 8.1 The Parties will identify a core set of indicators that relate exclusively to delegated functions, which the Parties expect the IJB to take account of as it discharges its functions.
-These indicators will be informed by the National Core Suite of Indicators published by the Scottish Government that are aligned with aligned to the overarching 9 National Health & Wellbeing Outcomes.
-The indicators will also support service improvement at a local level as a means of supporting continuous improvement. - 8.2 The core set of indicators will be collated in a Joint-Performance Management Plan and will provide information on the data gathering and reporting requirements to support continuous improvement and, where appropriate, will identify service improvement targets.- - 8.3 The Joint Performance Management Plan will also be used to identify any indicators or measures that relate to functions of the Parties, which are not delegated to the IJB, but which may be affected by the performance and funding of delegated functions, and which are to be taken account of by the IJB. - 8.4 The Joint Performance Management Plan will also be used to prepare a list of indicators that relate to both functions of the Parties and functions delegated to the IJB both functions of the Parties, and functions delegated to the IJB, and for which responsibility for achieving targets will be shared between the IJB and relevant Party and which are to be taken account of by the IJB. - 8.5 The deint-Performance Management Plan will be reviewed regularly to ensure the improvement indicators it contains continue to be relevant and reflective of the national and local Outcomes to which they are aligned. - 8.6 The Joint Performance Management Plan will state where the responsibility for each indicator lies, whether in full, in part or shared and where shared, the Parties and the IJB will work together to deliver these.
+These indicators will be informed by the National Core Suite of Indicators published by the Scottish Government that are aligned with the overarching 9 National Health & Wellbeing Outcomes.
+The indicators will also support service improvement at a local level as a means of supporting continuous improvement. - 8.2 The core set of indicators will be collated in a Performance Management Plan and will provide information on the data gathering and reporting requirements to support continuous improvement and, where appropriate, will identify service improvement targets. - 8.3 The Performance Management Plan will also be used to identify any indicators or measures that relate to functions of the Parties, which are not delegated to the IJB, but which may be affected by the performance and funding of delegated functions, and which are to be taken account of by the IJB. - 8.4 The Performance Management Plan will also be used to prepare a list of indicators that relate to both functions of the Parties and functions delegated to the IJB, and for which responsibility for achieving targets will be shared between the IJB and relevant Party and which are to be taken account of by the IJB. - 8.5 The Performance Management Plan will be reviewed regularly to ensure the improvement indicators it contains continue to be relevant and reflective of the national and local Outcomes to which they are aligned. - 8.6 The Performance Management Plan will state where the responsibility for each indicator lies, whether in full, in part or shared and where shared, the Parties and the IJB will work together to deliver these.

-- 8.7 The Parties recognise that the IJB will have an impact on key decisions regarding Qeutcomes for the people of Moray. - 8.8 The Strategic Planning and Commissioning Group's work shall enable the IJB to assure itself around the monitoring and performance of the delivery of Lintegrated Services in accordance with the Strategic Plan.
+- 8.7 The Parties recognise that the IJB will have an impact on key decisions regarding Outcomes for the people of Moray. - 8.8 The Strategic Planning and Commissioning Group's work shall enable the IJB to assure itself around the monitoring and performance of the delivery of Integrated Services in accordance with the Strategic Plan.
 A set of shared principles for targets, measures and indicators will be developed and agreed by the Parties and the IJB.
-This will take into account the Scottish Government's genidance on the Outcomes and the associated core suite of indicators for integration. - 8.9 The contents of the Joint-Performance Management Plan also reflect the cultural shift towards embedding a personal outcomes approach to the delivery of services.
-Personal outcomes data along with data relating to the suite of indicators will also be referred to as part of anof an Aannual Performance Report. - 8.10 All work required in relation to developing the Joint Performance Management Plan will be completed by the time the IJB assumes responsibility for Lintegrated Services. - 8.11 The Parties will share all performance information, targets, indicators and the Joint Performance Management Plan with the IJB.
+This will take into account the Scottish Government's guidance on the Outcomes and the associated core suite of indicators for integration. - 8.9 The contents of the Performance Management Plan also reflect the cultural shift towards embedding a personal outcomes approach to the delivery of services.
+Personal outcomes data along with data relating to the suite of indicators will also be referred to as part of an Annual Performance Report. - 8.10 All work required in relation to developing the Performance Management Plan will be completed by the time the IJB assumes responsibility for Integrated Services. - 8.11 The Parties will share all performance information, targets, indicators and the Performance Management Plan with the IJB.